 One topic in this Order has stirred up controversy in what should have been an uneventful FCC proceeding: whether professional performing arts companies that use fewer than fifty microphones should receive interference protection from unlicensed white space devices.
 The Commission decided several years ago to allow those using fifty or more microphones to obtain a Part 74 license, a regulatory status that permits such users to register for protection in the white space database system, thereby preventing white space devices from turning on while in proximity to the performance location.
 At that time, the Commission thought that “fifty or more” microphones was a good proxy for “professional” productions.

 Many performing arts organizations, as well as the microphone manufacturers, pointed out that this definition barred licensure for professional orchestras, playhouses and other performing arts groups that provided professional-quality performances yet use a smaller number of mics.
-The policy question for the FCC comes down to this: If you are attending a performance at the Shakespeare Theater here in Washington, D.C., the Houston Symphony at Jones Hall, or the Steppenwolf Theater in Chicago, do you want to hear the performance or do you want to have access to broadband to surf the web?
+The policy question for the FCC comes down to this: If you are attending a performance at the Shakespeare Theatre here in Washington, D.C., the Houston Symphony at Jones Hall, or the Steppenwolf Theatre in Chicago, do you want to hear the performance or do you want to have access to broadband to surf the web?

 To resolve this situation, the Commission included in its Order a Further Notice of Proposed Rulemaking (FNPRM).
 The FNPRM proposes a path to Part 74 licensure if an entity can demonstrate both that it has “professional needs” and is capable of using the license correctly (a showing similar to what most other FCC licensees are required to make when first obtaining a license).
 Microsoft, which is looking to use white space spectrum to provide broadband, threw a wrench into this initial proposal, claiming that the rule change would burden the FCC staff and open the door to too many new licensees.
 As a result, Commissioner O’Rielly asked whether a different proposal, one that did not require a case-by-case review, wouldn’t be better.